 From updating a youth shelter with a fresh coat of paint to improving storage solutions at a local transitional home to enhancing outdoor spaces, our associates work with local charities to improve the homes and lives of thousands of deserving Canadians in need.

 Annually, The Home Depot associates contribute more than 60,000 volunteer hours to community projects across Canada.
-In 2015 Team Depot associates across Canada have worked with a variety of community partners to complete more than 285 projects.
+As of December 2016, Team Depot associates across Canada worked with a variety of community partners to complete more than 185 projects.

 Check out our associates in action on our success stories, photo and video gallery pages.

 Associates at The Home Depot Canada’s Store Support Centre in Toronto, ON wanted to do something special during the holiday season, so they partnered with four youth-serving charities across the city - Covenant House Toronto, Kennedy House Youth Shelter and Youth Without Shelter and 360°kids – to complete a number of projects and spread cheer throughout the month of December.
 Specifically, Team Depot associates: